Chorlton Whisky

-I already have plenty of good stuff lined up for the new year, and as usual the best way to keep up to date with new releases is by signing up to the mailing list here.
+Spring releases are here, with plenty more exciting stuff queued up for the rest of 2026.
+As usual the best way to keep up to date with new releases is by signing up to the mailing list here.
 Bottles that are sold out here may still be available from one of our stockists.

 Shipping is charged at cost, and there’s a free local pick-up option at checkout if you’re in the Manchester area.
 If your location isn’t available please get in touch and I’ll see what I can do.
 I’m happy to hold onto bottles so you can consolidate with future orders to save on delivery – just drop me a line to arrange.